AALIYAH f Arabic, English (Modern)

 along with its similarity to the established feminine name Audrey

 AUDLEY m English

-From a surname which was taken from a place name meaning "EALDGYÐ
+From a surname that was taken from a place name meaning "EALDGYÐ's clearing"

 AUREOLE f English (Rare)